Suburban Girl: Production

-The film was filmed in various locations around New York City as well as Toronto, Canada during the summer of 2006.
-It was produced by Odd Lot Entertainment in association with Catch 23 Productions.
+The film was produced by Odd Lot Entertainment in association with Catch 23 Productions.
 Deborah Del Prete, Gigi Pritzker and Daryl Taja served as producers.
+It was the directorial debut of Marc Klein, who had written the screenplay for Serendipity (2001).
+By November 2005, both Gellar and Baldwin had been cast in the leading roles.
+It was filmed in various locations around New York City as well as Toronto, Canada, starting in May 2006.

-During pre-production and filming, the makers of Suburban Girl used the title of the book, The Girls' Guide to Hunting and Fishing, for the project.
-However, director Francis Ford Coppola has the rights to the title and short story of that name, while his company American Zoetrope was to develop a film which was adapted from the book.
+During pre-production and filming, the filmmakers behind Suburban Girl used the title of the book, The Girls' Guide to Hunting and Fishing, for the project.
+However, director Francis Ford Coppola had the rights to the title and short story of that name, while his company American Zoetrope was to develop a film which was adapted from the book.
 The film's title was officially changed to Suburban Girl for its release.

 Reception

 The film received generally mixed reviews from critics.
 On Rotten Tomatoes, the film has a rating of 50%, based on 8 reviews, with an average rating of 6.1/10.

-It was described as "a blend of Sex and the City and The Devil Wears Prada" and a "pseudo-sophisticated romantic comedy" according to Variety.com.
-Pop Entertainment called the film "an intelligent romantic comedy that probably deserves a bigger audience than the straight-to-DVD tag will likely afford it [...] what is good about Suburban Girl for the most part outpaces its bad patches."
+Variety described it as "a blend of Sex and the City and The Devil Wears Prada", and a "pseudo-sophisticated romantic comedy".
 Gellar's onscreen chemistry with Baldwin was praised, with Eye for Film commenting, "The film works best when Baldwin and Gellar are together — aside from the fact that Gellar seriously needs to eat a bun or two."
-Film website moviepicturefilm.com stated "Gellar and Baldwin both give wonderful performances and make their chemistry incredibly real and ultimately, quite heartbreaking.
+Film website moviepicturefilm.com stated, "Gellar and Baldwin both give wonderful performances and make their chemistry incredibly real and ultimately, quite heartbreaking.
 Containing a ton of laughs and killer fashion that could give The Devil Wears Prada a run for its money, this movie has something uncommon in most romantic comedies, tons of style and a huge heart."